Please note that this article was written by me, as an introduction to the Automotive Oils World.

-That Happens since Polymers where added to the Oil and Those absorb temperatures... also a Thinner Oil will increase the Oil's Pressure and that is really needed on Cold Starts, to help the Oil to Reach the Farther engine's places Faster.
+That oil barrier thickness increases with Heat due to the Polymers that where added to the Oil, those absorb temperatures; also Thinner Oils will increase the Oil Pressure on the engine and that is really needed on Cold Starts, to help the Oil to Reach the Farther engine's places, Faster.

-A Monograde Oil (Single SAE Number) will not vary at all and will keep its Thickness Number Permanently, unless it becomes Very hot, when its Thickness 'Could be' Reduced, it is known as "Oil Break Down"...
-(Specially on Cheap brands with poor Quality) ...That is the inverse situation and could be Harmful for a Very Hot Operating or for an Overheating Engine: That oil under that conditions could Lost its main Lubricating Properties. :-\
+► Monograde Oils (Single SAE Number) will not vary at all and will behave the same at all the temperatures' range; unless it becomes Very hot, when its Thickness 'Could be' Reduced, it is known as "Oil Break Down"... (more noticeable on Cheap brands with poor Quality) ...That is the inverse situation and could be Harmful for a Very Hot Operating or for an Overheating Engine: That oil under that conditions could Lost its main Lubricating Properties.

-I Really advice against the use of Monograde oils on Cars, because they Won't flow properly on Cold Starts and remember: Those parts that worns faster inside the Engine are those parts that doesn't get Oil fast enough with Proper Pressure; so a Multigrade Oil will Reduce both the Time working without Oil on Cold Starts and the low Pressure. :cool:
+I Really advice against the use of Monograde oils on Cars, because they Won't flow properly on Cold Starts, remember: Those parts that worns faster inside the Engine are those parts that doesn't get Oil fast enough with Proper Pressure; so a Multigrade Oil will Reduce both the Time working without Oil on Cold Starts and the low Pressure.

 Part Two: The Motor Oil's Quality.